The Gawler Ranges are another spectacular wilderness area in Outback South Australia.

 If you plan to explore the ranges in detail, make Mt.
 Ive your base.
 It is centrally located, and the only place off the highway to get fuel.

-Further west, Wudinna and Minnipa on the Eyre Highway have access to the national park via minor roads.
+Further west, Wudinna and Minnipa on the Eyre Hwy have access to the Gawler Ranges National Park via minor roads.
 However, to visit any attractions further north might be too far away from the highway to manage on a day trip.

-All roads in the Ranges are unsealed.
+All roads north of the Eyre Highway are unsealed.
 In dry weather the main roads are usually in good condition.

 Although you can do many roads with a robust 2 WD with high clearance, it is good to have a 4 WD to explore the Gawler Ranges.
 Some tracks to the highlights might be a bit rough and tricky.